chandupamarapana/Maven-from-Base/README.md

 5) Install - install the package into the local maven repository
 6) Deploy - copies the final package into the remote repository

+Structure of a POM file in Maven and its heirachy

+The pom.xml (Project Object Model) file is the core of a Maven project.
+Its structure typically include.

+1) Model Version - it defines the model version

+<modelVersion> 4.0.0 </modelVersion>
+2) Group ID - A unique identifier for the project group (usually the company or organization)
+<groupId>com.example</groupId>

+3) Artifact Id - The Unique identifier for the project within the group
+<artifactId>common-lib-server-impl</artifactId>

+4) Version
+   the Version of the project
+<version>5.0.0-SNAPSHOT</version>

+5) packaging - The packaging type of the project (eg., "jar", "war", "pom").
+6) name - human readable name for the project
+7) url : the URL for the project website.
+8) dependencies - Defines the dependencies that the project needs to build and run.
+   "groupId", "artifactID", "version" and "Scope" Elements for each dependency.